Email Campaign

 Text

-With this option, the values of the view and input fields are output in text format and separated by a tab.
+With this option, the values in the display and input fields are output in text format, separated by tabs.

-Indicates whether the message header has been configured or not.
+Indicates whether a message header is configured or not.

-Opens a dialog in which the header information for the e-mail can be configured.
+Opens a dialog box where you can configure the header information for the email.

 Select the desired header property by clicking in the corresponding cell.
-Predefined properties can be selected from the drop-down list that will appear.
+You can select predefined properties from the drop-down list that appears.

-Once a property has been selected, the values are filtered accordingly so that you can easily select the values in question.
+Once a property has been selected, the values are filtered accordingly, allowing you to easily select the relevant values.

 In addition to the predefined properties, you can also create your own properties.
 To do this, click in the corresponding column and enter the property and value directly.

-Confirm the settings by clicking on "OK".
-If an e-mail is then sent, the properties are found in the e-mail client and in the detailed header information.
+Confirm the settings by clicking "OK."
+If an email is sent afterward, the properties will appear in the email client as well as in the detailed header information.

 mailheader.properties

-Both the names of the predefined properties and the values that can be selected here are recorded in the "mailheader.properties" file.
-This file can be found in the installation directory "client/cfg".
-This can be modified and added to.
+Both the names of the predefined properties and the values that can be selected here are listed in the "mailheader.properties" file.
+You can find this file in the "client/cfg" installation directory.
+It may be supplemented or amended.

-Instead of static values, dynamic values can also be implemented here, for example from the shared state of the current processing context.
+Instead of static values, dynamic values—such as those from the shared state of the current processing context—can also be used here.
 The following prefixes are supported:

 urn:sharedState: